Ryan A. Semerad

 Ryan is an active member of the bar in Wyoming.
 He is admitted to the bar, but inactive in Ohio and Nevada.

-Ryan is a board member of the Community Recreation Foundation, the chair-elect of the Criminal Justice Section of the Wyoming State Bar, and a member of the Criminal Pattern Jury Instructions Committee.
-He is also a member of the National Association of Criminal Defense Lawyers and the Wyoming Trial Lawyers Association.
+Ryan is a board member of the Community Recreation Foundation, the immediate past-chair of the Criminal Justice Section of the Wyoming State Bar, and a member of the Criminal Pattern Jury Instructions Committee.
+He is also a member of the National Associations of Criminal Defense Lawyers and the Wyoming Trial Lawyers Association.

-Ryan lives in Casper, Wyoming, with his wife, his son, and his dog.
+Ryan lives in Casper, Wyoming, with his wife, his son, his daughter, and his dog.

 REPRESENTATIVE CASES